 MP for Mid Bedfordshire

 Blake Stephenson is a Conservative MP for Mid Bedfordshire, elected in July 2024.
-He sits on the Environmental Audit Committee and the Public Accounts Committee, and has taken part in finance-related committee work in 2025–26.
+He serves on the Environmental Audit Committee (since 2024) and the Public Accounts Committee (since 2025), and has previously sat on finance-related Bills committees in 2025–26.

-He has eight declared interests, including gifts and hospitality from UK sources, earnings from employment, land and property, and travel outside the UK.
+Eight declared financial interests, including gifts, benefits and hospitality from UK sources; miscellaneous entries; employment and earnings; land and property; and visits outside the UK.

 Generated 21 February 2026